shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab5.md

   However, we have noticed that sometimes there is a 5 -- 15 minute delay.
 We need to create a refresh schedule to accommodate this.

 - **Customer Data:** in Dataverse is always up to date.
-Previously we refreshed this four times a day, at midnight / 12 AM, 6 AM, noon / 12 PM, and 6 PM.
-Now, the IT team has created a link to Dataverse to ingest this data to an Admin Lakehouse.
+Previously, we refreshed this four times a day, at midnight / 12 AM, 6 AM, noon / 12 PM, and 6 PM.
+Now, the IT team has created a link to Dataverse to ingest this data into an Admin Lakehouse.
 They have also transformed this data.
 We do not need to set up refresh as we are linking to the Lakehouse provided by the IT team.